collamaf/SimDaVinci/README_DaVinci.md

 - Introduced possibility to simulate bare SiPm (assumed to be a particular version of Pter detector): SensorChoice=3

+2018.05.31 by collamaf
+- Now arguments are taken with labels, not necessary to give them all!
+If a macro is provided no visualization is init.. cool! (removed useless FilterFlag)

+2018.06.05 by collamaf
+- Added structure to classify energy release due to e+/e-/gamma

 ## TO DO's